Your complete Gorilla Safari Planner for 2023- 2024 in Uganda

 - 14-Day Gorilla – Chimpanzee Wildlife – White Water Rafting on the Nile: The Safari includes Gorilla – Chimpanzee Trekking, Queen Elizabeth Park, Murchison Falls Park, Rhino Trekking, and Jinja on the Nile with White Water Rafting.

 - 20-Day Gorilla – Chimpanzee- Wildlife – Jinja on the Nile – Mount Elgon-Sipi Falls – and the remote Kidepo Valley Park: This Safari takes most of Uganda.

-The above suggested Safari types gave you the number of days required to incorporate various activities into your Safari.
+The above-suggested Safari types gave you the days required to incorporate various activities into your Safari.
 For more on Midrange Gorillas, go here; for Luxury Gorilla Safaris, click here.

 What Should I wear tracking Gorillas?